italiangrid/storm-puppet-module/REFERENCE.md

 Data type: `String`

-Secutiry token used for communicating with StoRM Backend.
+Security token used for communicating with StoRM Backend.
 Mandatory.

 ##### `be_xmlrpc_path`